Endava/cats/README.md

 Blackbox mode means that CATS doesn't need any specific context.
 You just need to provide the service URL, the OpenAPI spec and most probably [authentication headers](#headers-file).

-`./cats.jar --contract=openapy.yaml --server=http://localhost:8080 --headers=headers.yml --blackbox`
+`cats --contract=openapy.yaml --server=http://localhost:8080 --headers=headers.yml --blackbox`

 In blackbox mode CATS will only report `ERRORs` if the received HTTP response code is a `5XX`.
 Any other mismatch between what the Fuzzer expects vs what the service returns (for example service returns `400` and service returns `200`) will be ignored.